philferriere/mscsweblm4r/cran-comments.md

-I have read and agree to the the CRAN policies at http://cran.r-project.org/web/packages/policies.html
+I have read and agree to the CRAN policies at http://cran.r-project.org/web/packages/policies.html

 ## R CMD check test environments